SindreKjelsrud/kjelsrud.dev/src/pages/slashes.md

 layout: "../layouts/Layout.astro"
 ---

 These are the rest of the [slash pages](https://slashpages.net/) on my website.

+[🔁 blogroll](/blogroll) · collection of my favorite feeds

 [🔖 bookmarks](/bookmarks) · collection of my favorite links to content around the web